MITRE ATT&CK T1547 Boot or Logon Autostart Execution

 Active Setup in Windows is designed to execute specific programs or scripts automatically at user login, mainly for configuring user profiles on the first login.
 Its ability to run code for each user profile makes it an attractive target for adversaries, who exploit this feature to achieve persistent and stealthy execution of malicious payloads across all user accounts.

-For example, the backdoor trojan Poisonivy uses this technique for persistence.
+Another example is coming from the backdoor trojan Poisonivy, which uses this technique for persistence.
 Detected by Microsoft Defender Antivirus as Backdoor:Win32/Poisonivy.E, Poisonivy is known for unauthorized access and control capabilities.
 It modifies the registry to ensure automatic execution:

 reg add "HKLM\Software\Microsoft\Active Setup\Installed Components\<CLSID>" /v "StubPath" /d "c:\windows:svvchost.exe" /f |